maxtybar/opensearch-embeddings-cdk/README.md

 pip install -r requirements.txt
 ```

-After that bootstrap your account.
+After that bootstrap your account if this your first time using cdk in this account.
 You only need to do that once for an account per region.

 ```
 cdk bootstrap